accellarando/well-tempered-arduino/README.md

 The hardware consist of 1 enable/disable button, a transpose up button and transpose down button per melody for a total of 15 buttons.
 One potentiometer to control the tempo and 1 Arduino.

 ## Arduino Software
-The program on the Arduino polls the buttons, digitally debounces them, Then formats and sends that information over serial to the PC program.
+The program on the Arduino polls the buttons, digitally debounces them, then formats and sends that information over serial to the PC program.

 ## PC software
 The PC program reads in a processes serial from the Arduino then modifies and combines the active melodies into a single output that is then played.